obviyus/HamVerBot/README.md

 #f1's favourite F1 bot running on [Libera.Chat](https://libera.chat/) built using the
 Rust [`irc`](https://crates.io/crates/irc) crate.

+## Features
+- `!next` to reply with time until the next event
+- automatically send a message 5 minutes before the next event starts
+- post results of an event to the channels

 ## Getting Started

 To begin, clone the repository and populate `config.toml`.
 An example configuration is: